seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

       ```

+The minimal, essential options are:

+*  -c : create a tarball
+*  -x : extract a tarball
+*  -z : compress (or de-compress when used in combo with -x) the tarball
+*  -f : the file name to be created or extracted
+*  -C : the directory to *Change* to before creating or extracting

 I'll stop here - ***far short*** of the numerous options available for `tar`; start with `man tar` to learn more.